rufilboss/100DaysOfDevOps/Day 36 -Introduction to AWS System Manager/day36.md

     * Schedule: How frequently you want to collect Invnetory
     * Parameter: Different Parameter you want to collect

+* If you go to managed instance tab, select your instance and then inventory tab
 * AWS Inventory is nicely integrated with AWS Config service
 * Go to config [**here**](https://us-west-2.console.aws.amazon.com/config) and under Resource Type → SSM → ManagedInstanceInventory